Shraman-Biswas/ncurses_animate/README.md

 Ncurses animate
 ===============

-A basic ncurses animation program in C.
+Basic ncurses animation.
-Moves a "o" character around in the console window and handles collision detection (bouncing) at the window edges.
+Moves a "o" character in the terminal window and handles collision detection (bouncing) at the window edges.